 That is the goal of this website.
 When Paul is arrested for the false charge of bringing a Gentile into the Temple (Acts 21.28), he speaks Hebrew (21.40) in his defense.
 He gives his story in Acts 22 and the people don’t really have a problem with him, his belief in Yeshua and that he appeared to him and sent him as witness to all.
 But, when he tells them that he was also sent to bring the Basar to the Gentiles, the people want to kill him because he is going to the Gentiles without them becoming Jews (21.21-22).

-This was the hottest topic in the first century, not that Yeshua was the Messiah.
+This was a hot topic in the first century.
 The Jews were already sending people out to the Gentiles but they were to become God-fearers and then eventually become Jewish through circumcision.
 Paul was telling them that their theology about that was wrong.
 That was hard to take and they were upset.

 A few years after this James, the brother of the Lord, was killed.
 The Pharisees were outraged and the High Priest responsible was removed from office.
 His death weakened the eschatological congregation.
 In 66 AD there was a revolt against Rome and it was over by 73 AD.
 Jewish believers in Yeshua participated in this war against Rome but abandoned Jerusalem when they saw the city surrounded (heeding Yeshua’s words in Luke 21.2021) and fled to Pella.

 The Romans won this war, destroyed Jerusalem and the Temple and the eschatological congregation was gone.
-Believers did not call themselves the Greek term “Christians” and it was not a term the believers liked at the time.
-It was considered an insult and Peter tells believers to not be ashamed if people call you that (1 Pet 4.14-16).
+Believers did not call themselves the Greek term “Christians.”
 They were first called this in Antioch, a Greek city, and they spoke Greek there (Acts 11.26; 26.28).

 Rome was reacting to what the Jews had recently done, but he was trying to show that their history goes way back and they were a reasonable people.
 But, Rome was anti-semitic after one war.
 What would they be like after two more wars.
 In 115-117 AD and 132-135 AD there were two more wars against Rome and the Jewish people suffered great losses.